Automatic Payment Reversal

 You should now see your upload in the list of import uploads in Secure Payments.

 You can choose to have LoanPro automatically log a fee for reversed payments.
 This is done by setting up a recurring fee that is based on the payment reversal event.
-To do this, navigate to Settings > Loan > Charges > Recurring Charges in your LoanPro account.
+To set up recurring fee configurations, navigate to Settings > Loan > Charges > Recurring Charges in your LoanPro account.